AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/acsd-47137-image-gallery-load-speed-improve-pub-media-big.md

 1. On the Admin sidebar, to **[!UICONTROL Catalog]** > **[!UICONTROL Categories]** and select the root category.
 1. Expand the **[!UICONTROL Content]** section and click on **[!UICONTROL Select from Gallery]**.

-When loading the page, Adobe Commerce sends `media_gallery/directories/gettree` request to load the media folder tree.
+When loading the page, Adobe Commerce sends [!UICONTROL media_gallery/directories/gettree] request to load the media folder tree.

 <u>Expected results</u>:

-The `media_gallery/directories/gettree` request should load content only from the necessary directories, other than looping the entire path list from the `pub/media/` folder.
+The [!UICONTROL media_gallery/directories/gettree] request should load content only from the necessary directories, other than looping the entire path list from the [!UICONTROL pub/media/] folder.

 <u>Actual results</u>:

-The `media_gallery/directories/gettree` request takes a long time to load when the `pub/media/` folder has lots of content.
+The [!UICONTROL media_gallery/directories/gettree] request takes a long time to load when the [!UICONTROL pub/media/] folder has lots of content.

 ## Apply the patch